TranTri-vsc/CSCE753-ComputerVision-ReefDectection/README.md

 # CSCE753-ComputerVision-ReefDectection
 ## Overview
-This repository provides Jupyter notebooks for evaluating and comparing the performance of several image classification and semantic segmentation models—**Deeplabv3**, **UNet**, and **PSPNet**—on coral reef detection tasks using underwater images.
+This repository provides Jupyter notebooks for evaluating and comparing the performance of several image classification and semantic segmentation model on coral reef detection tasks using underwater images.

 ## Models Evaluated
 - **Deeplabv3** (trained from scratch)